-Marshawn Lynch agrees to terms with Raiders — now awaiting a trade from Seattle
+Marshawn Lynch reportedly agrees to terms with Raiders — or has he?

 - Report: Seahawks would trade Marshawn Lynch to Raiders if he gets a new deal in Oakland

-The contract was agreed to in talks that began Thursday after the Seahawks gave permission to Oakland to talk to the running back.
-A trade from Seattle to Oakland was then expected to happen once Lynch agreed on a contract with Oakland.
+Seattle had given the Raiders permission to negotiate a contract with Lynch as a precursor to a trade that would then allow the iconic Seahawks running back to finish his career in his hometown.

+It was expected any contact Lynch would agree to with Oakland would be heavy on incentives and with low-risk for the Raiders, and with a far smaller salary cap hit than the $9 million called for in the terms of the deal he signed with Seattle in 2015.

-Once traded, Lynch would then have to file to be reinstated to Oakland’s active roster, but the trade can occur first without Lynch being reinstated.
+Once traded, Lynch would then have to file papers with the NFL to be reinstated to Oakland’s active roster, but the trade can occur first without Lynch being reinstated.

 Lynch was placed on the Seahawks’ reserve/retired list in the spring of 2016 after announcing his retirement from the NFL via a Tweet during Super Bowl Sunday.
 That allowed Seattle to retain the rights of Lynch, who had two years remaining on his contract at the time.
-Contracts simply pick up where they left off when a player returns.
+Contracts simply pick up where they left off when a player comes out of retirement.

 That came into play when rumors surfaced a few weeks ago that Lynch wanted to return to football and play at least one more season with his hometown Raiders.

 Lynch, who will turn 31 later this month, grew up in Oakland, attended nearby Cal for college, and spent his first season in retirement last year nurturing a bevy of business interests in the Oakland area.

-Now he appears set to play at least one season for the team before it heads off to Las Vegas — the NFL has approved a move of the Raiders that could happen as early as 2018 though the team has said it will stay in Oakland through at least 2019.

-It was expected that a trade between Seattle and Oakland could be consummated quickly due in part to a close relationship between Seahawks general manager John Schneider and Oakland GM Reggie McKenzie.
+It was expected that a trade between Seattle and Oakland could be consummated quickly due in part to a close relationship between Seahawks general manager John Schneider and Oakland GM Reggie McKenzie who worked together for almost a decade in Green Bay.

-Lynch’s deal includes a $9 million salary cap hit for the 2017 season (if he returns this year) and no team was going to want to take that on given that Lynch is now 31 and has not played for a season, necessitating that he work out a restructured contract with Oakland (or presumably any other team) before any trade can take place.
+Lynch’s deal includes a $9 million salary cap hit for the 2017 season (if he returns this year) and no team was going to want to take that on given that Lynch is now 31 and has not played for a season, necessitating that he work out a restructured contract with Oakland before any trade.

 Lynch agreeing to a deal with Oakland on his own and then Seattle trading him to the Raiders was regarded as a much-cleaner and undoubtedly preferred scenario for the Seahawks, who by trading Lynch can at least get some sort of compensation for him — likely a late-round pick either this year or potentially in 2018 conditional on how Lynch performs — while also not having to worry about releasing one of their most iconic players.